 Washington, D.C.
+20549

+FORM 10-K

+(Mark One)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended: December 27, 2013 or

+☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 from to Commission File Number: 0-30235

+For the transition period

+(Exact name of registrant as specified in its charter)

+Delaware

-20549 FORM 10-K Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the fiscal year ended: December 27, 2013 or SECURITIES EXCHANGE ACT OF 1934 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF 7 from to THE SECURITIES EXCHANGE ACT OF 1934 For the transition period Commission File N (umber: 0-30235 EXELIX IS, INC. (Exact name of registrant as Delaware 04-3257395 (State or other jurisdiction of incorporation or organization) 210 East Gr (I.R.S.
-Employer Identification Number) South San Franci (650) 837 (Address, including zip code, and telephone number, includ Securities Registered Pursuant 7-7000 ing area code, of registrant's principal executive offices) Title of Each Class Name of Each Exchange on Which Registered Common Stock \$.001 Par Value per Share The Nasdaq Stock Market LLC Securities Registered Pursuan Non Indicate by check mark if the registrant is a well-known seasoned issuer, as defined i Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Indicate by check mark if the registrant is not required to file reports pursuant to Sec Indicate by check mark whether the registrant (1) has filed all reports required to be ecceding 12 months (or for such shorter period that the registrant was required to file such days.
-Yes $\boxtimes$ No $\square$ filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the Indicate by check mark whether the registrant has submitted electronically and postel bmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 mo ch files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Reg gistrant's knowledge, in definitive proxy or information statements incorporated by refe ted filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of Large accelerated filer ⊠ Accelerated filer □ Non-accelerated filer (Do not che Indicate by check mark whether the registrant is a shell company (as defined in Rule State the aggregate market value of the voting and non-voting common equity held be st sold, or the average bid and asked price of such common equity, as of the last busines by non-affiliates computed by reference to the price at which the common equity was
+(State or other jurisdiction of incorporation or organization)

+04-3257395 (I.R.S.
+Employer Identification Number)

+210 East Grand Ave.
+South San Francisco, CA 94080 (650) 837-7000

+(Address, including zip code, and telephone number, including area code, of registrant's principal executive offices)

+Securities Registered Pursuant to Section 12(b) of the Act:

+Title of Each Class

+Name of Each Exchange on Which Registered

+Common Stock \$.001 Par Value per Share

+The Nasdaq Stock Market LLC

+Securities Registered Pursuant to Section 12(g) of the Act:

+None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+Yes \sum No \times Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🗵 No 🗌 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if a smaller reporting

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the

+Act).
+Yes $\square$ No $\boxtimes$